-Delicious and flavorful mapo doufu dish is a classic and signature Sichuan Chinese cuisine.
+Delicious and flavorful mapo doufu dish is a classic and signature Sichuan Chinese cuisine like eggplant pork and mouth watering chicken.
 Also, it is best to serve with rice and hot & sour soup for lunch or dinner.
-If you like tofu, you can check out these crispy teriyaki tofu, bean curd pudding, miso soup and kimchi tofu soup.
-Let's learn how to make this quick, flavorful and authentic Chinese mapo tofu recipe for your meals with detailed photo instructions and a video.
+If you like tofu, you can check out these crispy teriyaki tofu, bean curd pudding, miso soup and kimchi tofu soup as well.
+This mapo tofu recipe is quick, flavorful and authentic Chinese cuisine.
+Let's learn how to make mapo tofu for your meals with detailed photo instructions and a video.

 Like Chinese food?
-Check out these steamed pork patty, hairy gourd vermicelli, steamed shrimp, tomato eggs, congee, pork knuckles & ginger stew, steamed spare ribs, lo mai gai recipes.
+Check out these steamed pork patty, hairy gourd vermicelli, steamed shrimp, tomato eggs, congee, pork knuckles & ginger stew, pan fried buns, steamed spare ribs and lo mai gai recipes.

 What is mapo tofu (麻婆豆腐)?